-Through the Ray Aviation Scholarship program, EAA and the Ray Foundation strive to make a positive impact on youths and young adults alike who have a strong passion for aviation.
+Through the Ray Aviation Scholarship program, EAA and the Ray Foundation strive to make a positive impact on young people who have a strong passion for aviation.
 This impact will include financial and moral support throughout flight training, creating a welcoming environment for young aviators through the local EAA chapter, as well as creating a lifelong participant within the EAA chapter community.